 - Avoiding feelings that may trigger you and take you back to the traumatic event(s).

 - Having a hard time sleeping at night.

 - Cognition and Mood Symptoms (at least 2)

 - Trouble recalling key factors of the event.

 - Loss of interest in fun events.

 In order to be diagnosed, you must experience these symptoms for at least one month.

 After a full evaluation, our psychologist in Huntington will decide what he thinks the best treatment plan is for you.
 Psychotherapy, also known as “talk” therapy, is usually a good treatment option for those who are suffering from PTSD.
 This form of treatment can help you rationalize what happened and help you have closure with the event.
-If you or a loved one are experiencing PTSD, do not hesitate to contact our psychologist in Huntington today!
+If you or a loved one are experiencing PTSD, don’t waste your time googling “psychologists in suffolk”, contact our psychologist in Huntington today!

 Request An Appointment with a Psychologist in Huntington, New York

 Are you interested in learning more about how Dr. Kuppersmith can help you?
 Please, contact us through the form below.
 Please be sure to include your name, email, and a phone.
 You will receive a confirmation after submitting the form, and we will respond as quickly as possible for your satisfaction.